snowball-dev-group/snowball-bot/docs/INSTALLATION.md

 If you don't plan to use bot globally but only on your servers, then you're okay without much knowledge of DB hosting stuff.

 - Our modules manually create tables and do migrations if that required.
+You'll still be required to create database for these tables

 #### Installing the MariaDB / MySQL

 There you have a choice of what to use for storing your data.
 We use MariaDB, but you can use MySQL if you want to.
 There's not much difference and both work pretty well with Snowball.

 Why we made such choice?
 They are really easy to set up and configure.
-We got much trouble with other databases.
+We got many troubles setting up other database engines (maybe because we aren't good at it).

-If you're the developer and wish to help us make support for more database storage types (like PostgreSQL ❤), please read [how to contribute][contribution_doc].
+If you're the developer and wish to help us make support for more database storage types (like PostgreSQL ❤), please read ["how to contribute"][contribution_doc].

-So, back to the installation!
-You can read an instruction on how to install...
+So, back to the installation.
+There's needed information:

-- MariaDB [here][mariadb_installation]
+- [Guide on MariaDB installation][mariadb_installation]
-- And MySQL [here][mysql_installation].
+- [Guide on MySQL installation][mysql_installation]

 #### Configuration